Multilingualism

 Keywords

-Keywords consist of individual words or expressions and should be separated with commas.
-With these keywords, the contents of the page will be summarized and output in variations.
-Select some appropriate formulations that a user would search for on the internet in order to find a page of your portal.
+Keywords consist of individual words and should be separated by commas.
+The keywords summarize the page's content.
+Choose keywords that a user would search for online to find a page on your portal.

 -

-Here you will define how the page will be handled by robots, which index pages for search engines.
+Here, you specify how the page should be handled by robots that index pages for search engines.

 -